TheFrozenWatchers/LeagueDisplays/README.md

 ## Licensing

 This version of League Displays is free software licensed under GPL3.
+The GPL3 license is included in the `LICENSE` file.

     Copyright (C) 2018 - The Frozen Watchers